EfresBR/G4iMGrinder/README.md

 Please report in the issue section if any links are broken.

 1. **Result set 1**: The genomic results of humans and 49 other humman pathogenic species, analysed using the predefined parameter configuration of the algorithm and published in the article [G4-iM Grinder: when size and frequency matter.
-G-Quadruplex, i-Motif and higher order structure search and analysis tool](https://academic.oup.com/nargab/article/2/1/lqz005/5576141), can be found through a [one drive link](https://1drv.ms/u/s!AvVGQg2rNIwDgSVRBSqXju1t1B05?e=uvVk7M) as "1.
+G-Quadruplex, i-Motif and higher order structure search and analysis tool](https://bit.ly/3j2UUjC), can be found through [this link](https://bit.ly/31eTaO6) as "1.
 March2020.V.1.5.9;GiGDB.V.2.5.RAR".

 <details>